webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

-When you set the [[svg/attributes/additive|'''additive''']] attribute to '''sum''', the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values are interpreted relative to the element's original value.
+When you set the [[svg/attributes/additive|'''additive''']] attribute to '''sum''', the [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] values are interpreted in terms relative to the element's original value.
 In this case, the circle's [[svg/attributes/cx|'''cx''']] is 150, so the animation starts there and ends at that value plus 100, or 250.